The-going/evlproject/content/dovetail/altsched.md

 - zero tells Dovetail to pass the system call to the regular in-band handler next.
 This status makes sense if the companion core did not handle the request, but did switch the calling context to in-band mode.
-This typically happens whenever the companion core wants to automatically demote the execution stage of the caller when it detects a regular in-band system call issued over the wrong (i.e. out-of-band) context, in which case it may [switch it
+This typically happens when the companion core wants to automatically demote the execution stage of the caller when it detects a regular in-band system call issued over the wrong (i.e. out-of-band) context, in which case it may [switch it